Today is the 27th anniversary of the 1985 bombing of the Rainbow Warrior by French secret service agents here in Auckland harbour.

 That is a long time ago now, but every year at this time I am reminded in crystal clear detail of the day and the times, and of Fernando.

-I was on the Warrior as we sailed into Auckland on July 7.
+I was on the Warrior as we sailed into Auckland on July 7th.
 It was a bitterly cold winter day but we were welcomed by lots of boats out on the water.
-Many of these boats were from the Peace Squadron, a group of people that took to the water and protested every time a nuclear powered or armed ship sailed into our waters.
+Many of which were from the Peace Squadron, a group of people that took to the water and protested every time a nuclear powered or armed ship sailed into our waters.

 This time they were welcoming one of their own.

 I remember very well sailing down the coa...
 Read more >